jupyter-server/gateway_provisioners/docs/source/users/kernel-envs.md

     value listed in its supplemental groups.

   KERNEL_EXECUTOR_IMAGE=<from kernel.json process-proxy stanza> or KERNEL_IMAGE
-    Kubernetees Spark only.
+    Kubernetees w/ Spark provisioners only.
 This indicates the image that Spark on Kubernetes will use for the its executors.
 Although this value could come from the user, its strongly recommended that the process-proxy stanza of the corresponding kernel's kernelspec (kernel.json) file be updated to include the image name.
 If no image name is provided, the value of KERNEL_IMAGE will be used.

   KERNEL_EXTRA_SPARK_OPTS=<from user>
-    Spark only.
+    Spark-based provisioners only.
 This variable allows users to add additional spark options to the current set of options specified in the corresponding kernel.json file.
 This variable is purely optional with no default value.
 In addition, it is the responsibility of the user setting this value to ensure the options passed are appropriate relative to the target environment.
 Because this variable contains space-separate values, it requires appropriate quotation.
-For example, to use with the notebook docker image jupyterhub/k8s-singleuser-sample , the environment variable would look something like
+For example, to use with the notebook docker image jupyterhub/k8s-singleuser-sample , the environment variable would look something like this:
-    this:

     docker run ... -e KERNEL_EXTRA_SPARK_OPTS=\"--conf spark.driver.memory=2g
     --conf spark.executor.memory=2g\" ... jupyterhub/k8s-singleuser-sample